-- The member's name.

-- The member's date of birth, Member ID number or case number if you have it.

-- The city where the member resides.

-• Specific details describing the fraud, waste or abuse.
+- The member's name. - The member's date of birth, member ID number or case number if you have it. - The city where the member resides. - Specific details describing the fraud, waste or abuse.

+2.46.
 Investigation Process

 We investigate all reports of fraud, abuse and waste for all services provided under the contract including those that subcontracted to outside entities.
 If appropriate, allegations and the investigative findings are reported to all the appropriate state, regulatory and/or law enforcement agencies.
-In addition to reporting, we may take corrective action with provider fraud, waste or abuse, which may include but is not limited to:
+In addition to reporting, we may take corrective action with provider fraud, waste, or abuse, which may include but is not limited to:

-- 2.45.
-Written warning and/or education: We send certified letters to the provider documenting the issues and the need for improvement.
-Letters may include education or requests for recoveries, or may advise of further action. - Medical record review: We review medical records to substantiate allegations or validate claims submissions. - Special claims review: A certified professional coder evaluates claims prior to payment of designated claims.
+- Written warning and/or education: We send secure/trackable communications to the provider documenting the issues and the need for improvement.
+Correspondence may include education or requests for recoveries, or may advise of further action. - Medical record review: We review medical records in context to previously submitted claims and/or to substantiate allegations. - Prepayment Review: A certified professional coder evaluates claims prior to payment of designated claims.
 This edit prevents automatic claim payment in specific situations. - Recoveries: We recover overpayments directly from the provider.
 Failure of the provider to return the overpayment may result in reduced payment of future claims and/or further legal action.

-If you are working with the SIU all checks and correspondence should be sent to:
+If you are working with the SIU, all checks and correspondence should be sent to:

-Special Investigations Unit 740 W Peachtree Street NW Atlanta, Georgia 30308 Attn: investigator name, #case number
+Special Investigations Unit 740 W Peachtree Street NW Atlanta, Georgia 30308 Attn: investigator name, #case number instructions are not followed.

-Paper medical records and claims are a different address, which is supplied in correspondence from the SIU.
-If you have questions, contact your investigator.
 An opportunity to submit claims and medical records electronically is an option if you register for an Availity Essentials account.
-Contact Availity Essentials Client Services at 800-AVAILITY (282-4548) for more information.
+Contact Availity Client Services at 800-AVAILITY (282-4548) for more information.